Hajj and Pilgrimage Organization (Iran)

-Hajj and Pilgrimage Organization (سازمان حج و زیارت) of Iran was founded in 1979 and before that Hajj was managed by Ministry of Interior.
-In Iran, this organization is subset of Ministry of Culture and Islamic Guidance.
-The Hajj and Pilgrimage Organization is government organization and goals determine with Iran's policies, thoughts of Ruhollah Khomeini, guidelines of the Supreme Leader, and president.
+Hajj and Pilgrimage Organization (HPO, سازمان حج و زیارت) of Iran is part of Iran's Ministry of Culture and Islamic Guidance.
+The Hajj and Pilgrimage Organization is a government organization whose goals match Iran's policies, thoughts of Ruhollah Khomeini, guidelines of the Supreme Leader, and president.
+It was founded in 1979.
+Before that Hajj was managed by Ministry of Interior.

-Saeed Owhadi was head of Hajj and Pilgrimage Organization and before that worked in another part of this organization.
-He is a graduate of Sharif University of Technology and California State University, Long Beach.
-Previous head of the organization was Seyyed Ahmad Mousavi.
-Ali Reza Rashidian is the current head of the organization who was appointed on 5 December 2018.
+History

+Recent heads of the organization include Seyyed Ahmad Mousavi, Saeed Owhadi, and Ali Reza Rashidian (appointed 5 December 2018).

-In January 2016, after executions of Nimr Baqir al-Nimr, leader Shia in Saudi Arabia's Eastern Province, Iranian protesters stormed Saudi Arabia embassy in Tehran.
+In January 2016, after executions of Nimr Baqir al-Nimr, leader Shia in Saudi Arabia's Eastern Province, Iranian protesters stormed the Saudi Arabia embassy in Tehran.
 After this event, Saudi Arabia cut off relations with Iran.
-Saeed Owhadi said: "the decision to continue or suspend hajj travel to Mecca and Medina would ultimately be up to Supreme Leader Ayatollah Ali Khamenei."
+Owhadi said: "the decision to continue or suspend hajj travel to Mecca and Medina would ultimately be up to Supreme Leader Ayatollah Ali Khamenei."